 For both of these APIs, you make an RPC call sending a MessagePack-serialized request to the conductor over WebSocket and listening for a response.
 On the interface that exposes the app API, you can also listen for signals broadcast by cells.

 The conductor has a few settings that can (and should) be configured via a YAML config file.
 We’ve provided documentation of the internal structures that hold this config; if you can picture how to serialize this to YAML in your mind, you can write a config file!
 (We promise we’ll produce a more readable config file guide soon.)

-There are two main binaries.
+There are three main binaries.
 You can run any of these on the command-line with the

 --help flag to get detailed documentation.

 holochainis the Holochain runtime, or conductor.